General Maintenance Worker Resume Example

 I always include numbers, like “maintained 120+ HVAC units across 3 properties” or “cut energy costs by 18%.”
 This shows real impact, not just daily duties.

-Don’t forget to highlight preventive maintenance and safety knowledge.
+Don’t forget to highlight preventive maintenance and safety knowledge—check out this cover letter for ideas on what to include.
 Certifications like EPA Section 608 or NATE make a big difference-recruiters notice these right away.

 If you’re into diagnosing and repairing cars, your resume needs to show hands-on skills.
 Focus on brake work, engine diagnostics, and routine maintenance.
 List any ASE certifications you have.